-The Exelon system will require \$500 million in connection with the closing of the Merger.
-It is currently contemplated that this amount will be borrowed on a short-term basis at or just prior to the closing of the Merger and refinanced on a long-term basis at Exelon following the Merger.
-As a preexisting obligation, this amount will not count against the \$8 billion in overall financing authority sought herein.
+The Exelon system will require up to \$510 million in connection with the closing of the Merger.
+This amount was borrowed just prior to the closing of the Merger.
+As a pre-existing obligation, this amount will not count against the \$8 billion in overall financing authority sought herein.